elva-labs/serverless-geo/README.md

 # serverless-geo

-Simple map application for a blog about serverless for geo data
+Simple map application for a blog post about serverless for geo data